Geometric translations of $(\varphi,\Gamma)$-modules for $\mathrm{GL}_2(\mathbb{Q}_p)$: Introduction

 \subsection{Acknowledgments}

 The idea of ``change of weights'' is due to Yiwen Ding.
 I would like to thank him for many inspiring conversations and questions, and for sharing with me a preliminary version of \cite{Ding2024wall}.
 I would also like to thank Eugen Hellmann, Claudius Heyer and Damien Junger for helpful discussions during the preparation of this work.
+I thank the anonymous referee for helpful comments and suggestions.